dkharazi/oldnotes/etl/05_hdfs_architecture.md

 ## DataNodes
 - Almost every HDFS node within its cluster has a single DataNode running on its node
 - A DataNode is responsible for managing any file storage on the node it runs on
-- A DataNode will handle and perform any instruction from the NameNode, such as reading, writing, deletion, and replication of the blocks on its node
+- More specifically, a file is split into one or more blocks, and these blocks are stored in DataNodes

----- DataNodes also contain NodeManagers, ApplicationMasters, and containers
+- A DataNode will perform any read/write instruction sent from the NameNode, and will perform any block deletion/replication operation as well
----- DataNodes perform some transformation (i.e. MapReduce jobs) on containers
+	- However, a DataNode is not capable of performing any transformations, since transformations (i.e. MapReduce jobs) are managed by YARN rather than HDFS

 ## Summary
 - A client will send a request to a NameNode on a cluster
 - The NameNode will then send that request to the appropriate DataNodes by analyzing the filesystem tree and metadata
-- The DataNodes will then fulfill the request by performing the appropriate transformation
+- The DataNodes will then fulfill the request by performing the appropriate read or write instruction
 - In other words, the NameNode will manage the client's requests, and the DataNodes will then process those requests

 ## References